Where your rabbits come from can have a big effect on how healthy and happy they are for the rest of their life.

-Getting a rabbit from a friend or family member
+Getting your rabbits from a friend or family member

-You can sometimes get a rabbit from people you know and trust.
-Always check your new rabbit is healthy and has been handled from a young age.
+You can sometimes get rabbits from people you know and trust.
+Always check your new rabbits are healthy and have been handled from a young age.

 Pet shops often have rabbits for sale.
-If you do get a rabbit from a pet shop, make sure you check they are healthy and have been raised in a clean environment.
+If you do get rabbits from a pet shop, make sure you check they are healthy and have been raised in a clean environment.

 Things to check

-If you do get a rabbit from a local sanctuary, a friend or a pet shop, here are some things to bear in mind:
+If you do get a rabbits from a local sanctuary, a friend or a pet shop, here are some things to bear in mind:

-- Try to choose your rabbit from a place where the living environment is clean and hygienic and contains suitable bedding, nest box, toys and food.
+- Try to choose your rabbits from a place where the living environment is clean and hygienic and contains suitable bedding, nest box, toys and food.

-- Your rabbit should be bright and alert when awake.
+- Your rabbits should be bright and alert when awake.

 - They should not have any discharges around their eyes, nose, ears or bottom.